strelzoff-erdc/model_on_HPC_selection_intro/README.md

 Install anaconda python for your platform (if you haven't already) https://www.anaconda.com/download/

+from anaconda prompt (shell with all the paths set up)
 ```
 conda create --name modelHPC python=3.6 matplotlib jupyter matplotlib